shroffsagar/agentic-code-review-and-refinement/README.md

 1. Review the AI-generated comments
 2. Resolve any comments you disagree with
 3. Add the `agentic-refine` label to the PR
-4. The Refinement Agent will implement the remaining suggestions
+4. The Refinement Agent will implement the remaining suggestions and create a pull request to the branch.

 ## Review Comment Categories